msd-code-academy/react-workshop/09-typescript-in-react/README.md

 Unions are very frequent.
 On the other hand, intersection is in practice used rarely, but it's good to understand the difference.

-#### Type Intersection
+#### Intersection

 We use intersection (`&`) to express that a variable is of a type A "AND" a type B.

-For primitive types it doesn't make much sense to use.
+For primitive types it doesn't make too much sense.

 ```TypeScript
 type StringAndNumber = string & number;